Flight-Free-UK/flight_free_uk_website/source/posts/lonely-planet-s-guide-to-train-travel-in-europe.html.markdown

 Knowing a bit about languages is very helpful when travelling around Europe.
 How can you pick out your destination from a station announcement if you don’t know how it sounds?
 The book offers help with how to pronounce two of the most difficult place names for English speakers: Wrocław and łódź in Poland, or ‘vrots-wahf’ and ‘wuj’ respectively.
 This information is worth the price of the book alone.
 To get more help of this kind, check the pronunciation of place names online before you leave.

 #### Some readers will find it reassuring to know that they will find English spoken in most places on the railway network, and even on-train announcements are sometimes made in English.

-You’ll find some great advice in this [Flight Free post](https://flightfree.co.uk/post/travel-tips-for-train-first-timers/).If it all sounds too complicated and daunting to organise yourself, you can turn to a holiday travel agent.
+You’ll find some great advice in this [Flight Free post](https://flightfree.co.uk/post/travel-tips-for-train-first-timers/).
+If it all sounds too complicated and daunting to organise yourself, you can turn to a holiday travel agent.
 Railbookers and Great Railway Journeys get a mention here.

 The city guides are short and there’s a sensible focus on areas around the stations, and on what to take in on a flying visit.
 It’s also extremely helpful to be warned when the high speed train comes into a different station from local services.
 In the south of France the TGV station is sometimes a 20 minute bus ride from the town centre.